cire-thk/BifacialSimu/Readme.md

 ***

 ## Prerequisites
-Unfortnatly, BifacialSimu is not supported by Mac OS at the moment.
+Unfortnatly, BifacialSimu is not supported by Linux at the moment.
 We are working on this issue.
 If you want to contribute to solving this issue, please contact us.

 BifacialSimu is run within a Python environment and dependent on a variety of libraries, most of which are contained within the installation of Anaconda.
 The program [Radiance](https://github.com/NREL/Radiance/releases) is necessary in order to run BifacialSimu.
 Besides that relies BifacialSimu on following libraries: